-Thrive leads provides powerful feature, yet so easy to customize and use.
-You can A/B test, advance targeting, exit intent, sliders, in line forms; you name it, Thrive Leads does it.
+Thrive leads provides powerful features, yet they are easy to customize and use.
+You can A/B test, advanced targeting, exit intent, sliders, in line forms; you name it, Thrive Leads does it.
 I love and highly recommend Thrive leads for email capture.

 Pretty Link Lite

 A great way to make money on your blog is by doing affiliate marketing, but a downside to affiliate marketing is the links they provide.
 It’s usually long and ugly, making it less likely that your readers will click on it.